Home

 24-bit = ~146 dB

-Don't forget decibels are logarithmic, check out the Decibel Page for more details.
+Don't forget decibels are logarithmic, check out the Decibel Page for more details on these mathematical gems.

 A higher dynamic range will not effect the maximum loudness of your signal, but it will have influence over lowering the noise floor.